Joana311/web-scraping/notes.md

         [ ] improve re-routing logic whenever a session is expired and the user is redirected to `/` (currently does not log you out or clear app info about user)

 ## Done Recently

+    [x] finish the moving off of Mui to Tailwind

     [x] iOS display is super wonky. need too look up better ways to display vh. __need to update my iphone to latest iOS version__.
         ** this has mostly been fixed since adding the pwa support since that should be the primary way to use the app on mobile. **